akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

        - and only option questions are listed - can colour code the points depending on the selected answers.
        - We still need to solve how to deal with multiple select options?
     - once the user selects an **option question**:
-       - data points are generated on the map
        - the options are listed down
        - each option get by default a color - indicated next to the options and data points are colored respectively.
 The color picker is located in the same spot.
 (This differs from Kiarii's mockups and follows the colour picker Charles has already implemented)
        - each option also shows in brackets the number of data points, where this particular option was selected